BluesBlues213/projection-onto-dipole-fields/README.md

 I used this technique to remove the background field in 2D gradient echo (GRE) phase images.

 Input: mask of brain area in 2D, raw phase data with background field.
-Output: corrected phase, the field that was removed.
+Output: corrected phase result, the field that was removed.

-Example image shows the raw phase data, corrected phase, the field that was removed.
+Example image shows the raw phase data, corrected phase result, the field that was removed.